Can Snail farming in Kenya Make you Rich?

 snail farming guide

-Are you looking for an alternative profitable agriculture business idea in Kenya?
-In this post, agcenture will explore how profitable is snail farming.
+In this post, agcenture will explore snail farming in Kenya.
 Besides, you will find the best tips on how to raise them such as the best species and snail farming production systems.

 What is snail farming?